Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- South Carolina's games have gone over 44.5 points in five of nine chances this season.
+- South Carolina and its opponents have combined to score more than 44.5 points in five of nine games this season.

-- The combined points per game average of the two teams, 55.1, is 10.6 points greater than Saturday's over/under.
+- The two teams combine to average 55.1 points per game, 10.6 more than the over/under in this contest.

-- This contest's over/under is 2.0 points fewer than the 46.5 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 46.5 points per game, 2.0 more than this contest's over/under.

 Auburn Stats and Trends

-- Auburn is 4-2 against the spread and 5-1 overall this season when the team puts up more than 24.4 points.
+- Auburn is 4-2 against the spread and 5-1 overall this season when the team records more than 24.4 points.

 - The Tigers have turned the ball over 10 times this season, 12 fewer than the Gamecocks have forced (22).